Western Reds Touch Football: New Sponsorship and Jersey (2016–present)

 2016 saw a new multi-hundred dollar sponsorship deal with The Smoking Barrels Barbecue.
 Along with the deal came new jerseys replacing the old strip and also saw the end to the Reds partnership with Paramount Lawyers.

 Western Reds management we're also able to re-sign several key member including captain Gavin Smith, staving off retirement, along with locking in new talent, wingers Brett Thorley and Jacob Riley.

 The Smoking Barrels Barbecue sponsorship was terminated by The Western Reds in 2017, due to unprofessional dealings that the Reds wished to distance themselves from.

 The 2018/19 season sees captain Gavin Smith once again pull on the jersey for a record 19th season to steer the team around the park.

 In 2019/2020, the Reds 20th Season, a commemorative 20th season jersey was introduced.
 This is the Reds current playing jersey.
 The Reds were not sponsored due to the pandemic in the 2020/2021 season, their most successful season in 21 years.

+Joel Riley is really Keith Galloway...